abhay0648/React-Google-Place/README.md

 Add your API key in AppDelegate.m

-### Don't for to enable Map SDK for Android & IOS in your console.
+### Don't forget to enable Map SDK for Android & IOS in your console.

 # For Environment - Config variables for React Native apps

 https://www.npmjs.com/package/react-native-config